Celicular/340realestatesales-prod/README.md

 # 🏠 340 Real Estate - St. John, USVI

-A comprehensive real estate website for 340 Real Estate Company, specializing in properties on St. John, US Virgin Islands.
+A comprehensives real estate website for 340 Real Estate Company, specializing in properties on St. John, US Virgin Islands.
 Built with React, Firebase, and modern web technologies.

 ## 📋 Table of Contents